* DATA STRUCTURE APTITUDE *

 Just like normal functions, operator functions can be called

 recursively.
-This program just illustrates that point, by calling the
+This program just illustrates that point, by calling

 operator == function recursively, leading to an infinite loop.